 He tried to reach out to the energy that had sustained him throughout the war, but his injuries were such that he found it impossible to focus long enough to use it.
 It was only stubbornness that allowed him to hold on as long as he did.
 He refused to give Darke the satisfaction if seeing him give up.

-The tide of the war had turned against him and the bulk of his army had either been destroy or drawn away from the front lines.
+The tide of the war had turned against him and the bulk of his army had either been destroyed or drawn away from the front lines.
 Protos had been trying to rally his forces, any forces at all, when out of the smog had emerged three of Darke’s freakish followers.
 They were ugly brutes, powerful without question, but little more than fodder intended to tire Protos enough for Darke to hold a real advantage.

 They had circled around him, just beyond the reach of his sword, neither attacking nor parrying, laughing at the rewards they would reap for destroying their master’s most hated enemy.
 He had known that they were delaying, he had seen it in their movements.
-They appeared eager to attack and take the kill, but in reality they were just there to keep him caged in while they waited for their master to savour the glory.
+They appeared eager to attack and take the kill, but in reality, they were just there to keep him caged in while they waited for their master to savour the glory.